Metamorphosis (Hilary Duff album): Writing

-Music and lyrics
+Composition

 Duff described the album as "pop music [that] has some more rock and edginess to it"; she said the type of music was "somewhere in between" pop and "hardcore rock", but that she did not know how to explain it.
-According to her, there is "a lot of different music" on Metamorphosis that she finds difficult to categorise.
+According to her, there is "a lot of different music" on Metamorphosis that she finds difficult to categorize.
 The music on the album is "a little different" from her previous music because, according to her, the album "has all the kinds of music I like to listen to".
 She said that there are many "different sounds" on the album, such as rock and electronic, and "a whole range" of tempos, including "deep, slow" tracks and "high-energy" songs to provide her with a "boost".
 According to Duff, everyone experiences varied feelings and moods, and they can "feel a bit better" by playing their favorite song.

 Rolling Stone magazine described the album as "a slick collection of pop songs, master-crafted to appeal to huge numbers of young people".
-Duff told the Chicago Sun-Times in 2005 she was under the control of the record label during the making of Metamorphosis and her second album, Hilary Duff (2004), and could not incorporate the sound she wanted into her recordings.
+Duff told the Chicago Sun-Times in 2005 she was under the control of the record label during the making of Metamorphosis and her third album, Hilary Duff (2004), and could not incorporate the sound she wanted into her recordings.
 She said the production "[had] been mastered and sounds really pretty ...
 If I could change it, I would, and it would sound [less pop].
 My name is Hilary Duff, and I don't know why I don't get to make Hilary Duff music."
-In spite of the release of Santa Claus Lane, Metamorphosis is considered Duff's "proper" debut album.

 Duff said the album represented "kind of a change" because it was "kind of different" from anything she had previously done; as she put it, "We called the album Metamorphosis because it's about changes that everybody experiences".
 Duff called change "a very important and natural thing", saying that the album was a good way to introduce everyone to "the real me" because, in her words, "Everyone evolves and changes".
 She said she was "excited" about Metamorphosis because it represented her rather than characters she played: "It's more personal than acting", she said; however, she said that the album was "not just about me".
 Duff said she believed her music provided a way for people to get to disassociate her from her Lizzie McGuire persona, a goal she said was "so important to me".
 She described it as "definitely stuff that everybody my age can relate to".
 She characterized the recording process as "cool" because the songs are strongly related to her personal life.